by ProcureDeskLast Updated : Oct-07-2020

 When an invoice shows up, the AP team doesn’t know if the invoice is ready to pay or not.

 So you have what we call a missing receipt exception.
-For example, we generate a missing receipt exception as following:
+For example, we generate a missing receipt exception as follows:

 The next step is of course to get a receipt confirmation from the buyer.